 Multilingual Learning

-The Office of Multilingual Learning oversees programming and services for ELs as well as Dual Language Programs.
-We also provide English Language support in the Language Immersion Program.
-We promote a district-wide approach to programming for ELs through cross departmental collaboration.
-English Learners gain equal access to rigorous grade-level content standards and curriculum through the collaboration and co-teaching framework.
+The Office of Multilingual Learning oversees programming and services for students who are eligible for English Learner (EL) as well as Dual Language/Immersion programs.
+We promote a district-wide approach to EL programming through cross departmental collaboration.
+Students gain equal access to rigorous grade-level content standards and curriculum through the collaboration and co-teaching framework.
 English Language Development is an essential focus addressed by all educators.

 English Learning Programs

-Saint Paul Public Schools (SPPS) offers content based English language instructional programs and services to meet the varied needs of English learners.
-English learners acquire academic English through participation in age appropriate, content-based instruction that is aligned to WIDA English Language Development Standards as well as the Minnesota K-12 Academic Content Standards.
-The Office of Multilingual Learning strives to provide English learners with the supports they need to acquire English language proficiency in grade-level academic content.
+Saint Paul Public Schools (SPPS) offers content based English language instructional programs and services to meet the varied needs of students.
+Students acquire academic English through participation in age appropriate, content-based instruction that is aligned to WIDA English Language Development Standards as well as the Minnesota K-12 Academic Content Standards.
+The Office of Multilingual Learning strives to provide students with the supports they need to acquire English language proficiency in grade-level academic content.

 Students at level 3 or higher may be served through a co-teaching model in the content areas.
-Collaboration allows for planning, teaching and assessment of content and language objectives for ELs in the mainstream classroom.
-These EL students may have one or more English language development (ELD) classes associated with the co-taught content class.
+Collaboration allows for planning, teaching and assessment of content and language objectives in the tier 1 classroom.
+Students may have one or more English language development (ELD) classes associated with the co-taught content class.
 The ELD classes are aligned to both the state standards and the WIDA English Language Development Standards.

 Services that Support EL Students in Saint Paul Public Schools